mihirtakalkar/Squarify/README.md

-## Squarify
+## Squarify 💸
 Web app to track expenses - as a group.
-Easily manage owed dues and view past events using custom groups.
+Easily manage owed dues and view past events using custom groups - with location tracking for your memories!

 This application was built using [Next.js](https://nextjs.org/).
+The backend was configured using the Mongoose and MongoDB Atlas.
+Styling was done via Tailwin CSS and Shadcn custom components built on Radix UI.

 ## Getting Started